BronzGreen-Honest-Power/LemiTree/Contributor_Guide.md

 ### Tactic sources
 #### Source types
-We trust the scientific method to provide the most accurate representation of reality.
-We realise, however, that it is somewhat limited.
-Many things in life are yet to be studied, many others can't be described with science altogether, and yet, to dismiss them would be foolish (e.g. financial ***tactics***).
+There are at least five methods of knowing.
+The scientific method combines the strengths and counters some of the weaknesses of these methods.
+Therefore, for specific and quantifiable domains, we trust the scientific method to provide the most accurate representation of reality.
+For other domains, providing scientific validation is difficult, if not impossible.
+To dismiss such domains and tactics would be foolish (e.g. financial ***tactics***).

-It is not up to us to decide other people's values.
-We have therefore decided that instead of restricting sources to purely scientific, we'd rather just ensure a clear distinction, and simply let the users decide what is convincing enough for them.
+Further, it is not up to us to decide other people's values on what information they find reliable enough.
+We have therefore decided that instead of restricting sources to purely scientific, we'd rather just ensure a clear distinction.
+This way, the users can decide what is convincing enough for them.
 Sources are therefore divided into several types:

 ##### Scientific sources
-Scientific sources by definition need to apply the scientific method, however we'd also require for them to be somewhat supported by their respective scientific communities.
-This means, ideally, peer-reviewed articles from highly acclaimed journals.
+Scientific sources by definition need to apply the scientific method.
+However, we'd also require them to be somewhat supported by their respective scientific communities.
+This means, ideally, peer-reviewed articles from highly acclaimed journals that are used in textbooks.
+This often portrays the current scientific consensus on a certain subject.
 These kinds of sources are particularly relevant for areas like physical and mental health.

 ##### Non-scientific sources
 Articles or books that aren't strictly scientific or aren't yet peer reviewed.
 This category might be particularly relevant for topics such as philosophy, spirituality, business or relationships.